ONE RULE WHEN SELLING YOUR TIMESHARE

 If you are thinking about using one of these exit strategy firms, use DUE DILIGENCE.
 Look for complaints on the internet, check with the BBB.
 Ask questions about how the process works BUT FIRST ANSWER THIS; DO YOU OWE A FINANCED BALANCE (MORTGAGE) ?
 If no, then call us first to maybe not only save you money but get you money instead.

-If you do have an “UNPAID MORTGAGE”, then ask your “specialist” these questions;
+If you still have a loan balance, then ask your “specialist” these questions;

 1. Will there be any damage to your credit rating?
 (Probably yes, but will they volunteer this bit of information?!!)